ansys/pymapdl/doc/source/troubleshoot/troubleshoot.rst

 Ubuntu
 ------

-Because MAPDL isn't officially supported on Ubuntu, it's a bit more difficult to setup, but it's still possible.
 On Ubuntu 20.04 with Ansys 2021 R1, install the following:

 .. code::